tomdeakin/programming-gpu-openmp-book/proposal/publishing_proposal.md

 author: Tom Deakin, Tim Mattson and Eric Stotzer
 ---

 OpenMP is a widely used language for programming the nodes in a parallel computer.
 Those nodes are now heterogeneous, including a GPU alongside the traditional CPU.
-We are writing a book to introduce OpenMP to programmers wanting to write parallel programs on their GPU.
+We are writing a book to help programmers write parallel programs on their GPU using OpenMP.
 We want to publish our book with the MIT Press.

 # Our book
 With the addition of controls to program accelerators such as GPUs, the OpenMP specification has grown in scope and complexity.
 The OpenMP model of memory and concurrency has been expanded to take into account the massive levels of parallelism available on GPUs.

 We are writing a book that takes the reader through the steps necessary to write portable and performant parallel programs targeting GPU architectures with OpenMP.
 We focus only on those items from OpenMP that are required for programming GPUs.
+The knowledge of OpenMP gained from the books on the subject you have recently published at MIT Press are ideal prerequisites for our book.
+We will direct readers at these books, and provide some background for those entirely unfamiliar with OpenMP.

 # Outstanding Features